quanterall/HaskellMaterials/basics/01-values-and-functions.md

 myDouble = 1337.0
 ```

-String are actually made up out of lists of characters by default, but because `Strings` are common
+Strings are actually made up out of lists of characters by default, but because strings are common
 we'll cover them here:

 ```haskell